safedep/ghcp/README.md

 - `$GITHUB_TOKEN` has access to the requested repository
 - The requested PR is in `open` state

+## Hosted API

+A publicly accessible version of the API is hosted at `https://ghcp-integrations.safedep.io`.
+The API is authenticated using any of:

+1. GitHub Workload Identity token
+2. GitHub Actions Tokens (`$GITHUB_TOKEN`)

+### Limits

+- Maximum 3 comments per PR
+- Unlimited comment updates using `tag` subject to GitHub API rate limits

 ## Background

 Proxy Service to allow GitHub Actions safely comment on a PR even when invoked from a forked repository.
 See